-- Practice in planning, organizing, writing, and checking - An awareness of register, structure, and fixed phrases - A focus on 'micro' writing skills
+- Practice in planning, organizing, writing, and checking - An awareness of register, structure, and fixed phrases - A focus on "micro" writing skills

 It is often difficult to motivate students to write at this level.
-In English File Upper-intermediate each guided writing activity flows out of a main lesson to ensure that students have plenty of ideas to start with and focuses on key areas of language, style, and organization to help break the writing process down into a series of achievable tasks.
+In American English File Level 4 each guided writing activity flows out of a main lesson to ensure that students have plenty of ideas to start with and focuses on key areas of language, style, and organization to help break the writing process down into a series of achievable tasks.